richcorbs/ssg/README.md

 ## The Future of SSSG

-- I may add support for components/partials but maybe not.
+- DONE.
+I may add support for dumb HTML components/fragments but maybe not.